greenpeace/gpes-bigquery-recipes/upload-custom-transactional.md

 2. Download the zip file from Egnyte with the CSVs
 3. Unzip the csv files

-## 2 - Upload the csvs to Google Storage
+## 2 - Upload the CSVs to Google Storage

 With **Cyberduck**, upload the csv file(s) to your Google Storage Bucket.
 In our case it's named **gpes-bigquery-files**.